-How To Weatherize Your Home (Weatherproofing Tips)
+How To Weatherize Your Home: 20 Weatherproofing Tips

+Here are the best tips on how to weatherize your home including weather proofing steps you can take to protect from cold winter months and hot summer months.
+Weatherization is a whole-house, comprehensive method of energy conservation.
+It comprises insulation in important places such as the attic, flooring, and sidewalls.
 It also involves sealing the home’s perimeter as well as treating air infiltration with modern diagnostics such as blower-door innovation to facilitate the operation.
 It can help homes save up to 30% on their energy expenses.

-This process provides a more comfortable atmosphere for persons suffering from a range of respiratory issues.
+Weatherized homes provide greater comfort and allow family members to receive high-quality rest and sleep.
+Weatherization has also been demonstrated to minimize asthma symptoms by 11.8%.
+This process provides a more comfortable atmosphere for those suffering from a range of respiratory issues.
 Furthermore, weatherization methods increase the value of your property and make it more appealing to prospective home buyers.

 Weatherizing The Home For Winter